Ultimate Warrior: Legacy

-Warrior had been largely alienated from his peers in professional wrestling in the decade before his death, and was sometimes described as a bitter man on bad terms with various wrestling figures such as Vince McMahon, Hulk Hogan and Jake Roberts.
-Hogan even questioned Warrior's value, saying, "You gave the [WWF Championship] belt to The Ultimate Warrior... and right away the revenue went down."
-With Warrior's reconciling with the professional wrestling industry just before his death, some of his former adversaries offered their condolences.
-McMahon stated that "We are all so sad that the Ultimate Warrior has passed away.
-Our heart is with his wife Dana and his two daughters."
-Hogan said, "RIP WARRIOR. only love ...
-We talked, both forgave each other, we hugged, we shook hands as we told each other I love you, I am so sad, God bless his beautiful family".
-Roberts said that he was "Deeply saddened.
-We just had a great talk & buried a senseless hatchet.
-Talked working together.
-RIP Warrior.
-Taking solace we made peace."
-News of his death spread the next day on sites such as Bing, Facebook, and Twitter.
-It was also mentioned on ABC News, HLN and CNN.
-Reportedly almost immediately after Warrior's death, WWE sent two senior officials to Arizona to assist his widow in handling personal things such as grocery shopping so that she could focus on being with her and Warrior's daughters.

 WWE paid tribute to Warrior on the April 14 episode of Raw with a ten bell salute and a video.
 The WWE Network aired a lineup dubbed "Warrior Week" in Warrior's memory.
 The lineup included a four-part special.
 A wrestling themed episode of The Goldbergs, which aired on May 6, was dedicated in Warrior's memory.
 The 2015 film The Flintstones & WWE: Stone Age SmackDown!, which stars The Flintstones and WWE Superstars and Divas, was dedicated to Warrior's memory.

 At the UFC Fight Night 40 weigh-ins, fighter Lorenz Larkin wore an Ultimate Warrior mask, tassels and wristbands as a tribute.

 Warrior was awarded a posthumous Slammy Award for Return of the Year in December 2014.
-A WWE-sponsored biography, entitled Ultimate Warrior: A Life Lived Forever: The Legend of a WWE Hero, was released in 2015.
+The WWE-sponsored biography Ultimate Warrior: A Life Lived Forever: The Legend of a WWE Hero was released in 2015.

+In WWE All Stars, in which Ultimate Warrior appears as one of the "Legends", WWE stated that he was the "ultimate archetype of strength and intensity", and further stated that "without question, the Ultimate Warrior has etched his name in the pantheon of WWE greats".